Broadoak Early Years Induction Information

 General Admission Details

-We are delighted to be offering full time Nursery places for September 2018.
+We are delighted to be offering full time Nursery places.

 Parents can find all admissions information and also apply online at: www.salford.gov.uk/apply-for-a-primary-place.
 If your child is due to join Nursery or move into Reception, applications must be received by 15th January and you will be notified of a place on 16th April of the year of admission.